chandanthota75/Molecular-Symphony/README.md

    ```

 5. **Vector Assembler and Train-Test Split**:
-   - Finally, use vector assembler to assemble features into a single vector column.
+   - Finally, using vector and string assembler to assemble features into a single vector column.
    - Shuffle and Split the data into training and testing sets [80 : 20].

 ## Building and training the models